Steven S. DeKnight: Career

-In May 2014, DeKnight was reported to be taking over showrunning duties for the first season on the Netflix exclusive television series Daredevil from Drew Goddard, after Goddard's departure due to scheduling conflicts with directing Sinister Six.
+In May 2014, DeKnight was reported to be taking over showrunning duties for the first season on the Netflix television series Daredevil from Drew Goddard, after Goddard's departure due to scheduling conflicts with directing Sinister Six.
 He was later replaced by Doug Petrie and Marco Ramirez to serve as co-showrunners for the second season of the series.

 In 2015, DeKnight joined the Transformers Cinematic Universe franchise's writers room, where Paramount Pictures hired multiple noted screenwriters to flesh out the future of the film series.
-He directed the science fiction sequel Pacific Rim: Uprising.
+He directed the science fiction sequel Pacific Rim Uprising.
 The original film's director, Guillermo del Toro, remained on the film in the role of producer.

 On July 17, 2018, it was announced that DeKnight would be credited as a show-runner and executive producer alongside Lorenzo di Bonaventura and Dan McDermott in the Netflix superhero series, Jupiter's Legacy.
 On September 16, 2019, it was confirmed that DeKnight departed the series as a showrunner over creative differences in the midst of the production for the first season.

 On April 15, 2019, DeKnight joined a host of other writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.

+In November 2023, Starz greenlit the new 10 episode drama series Spartacus: House of Ashur with the return of DeKnight to the franchise serving as showrunner and executive producer.